-- 1. Are able to analyse processes in international business, find cohesion within these processes and define how these different processes can influence the achievements and attainment targets of the organisation. - 2.
-Are able to manage business processes within small to medium-sized businesses, the non-profit sector and governmental organisations. - 3.
-Are able to recognise the position of the organisation within both the local and international environment, and analyse and understand the relationship between it and other organisations in the same environments understanding the concept of sustainability. - 4.
-Are able to recognise and analyse the needs and requirements of the market, in relation to a particular product, and on the basis of these formulate an effective marketing strategy. - 5.
-Are able to maintain business relationships, networks and chains. - 6.
-Are able to effectively instigate and create marketing strategies and manage these in order to gain and retain customers for the company or organisation's products and services. - 7.
-Have knowledge of the management of supply chains, facility chains and information. - 8.
-Understand some of the inter-personal and inter-cultural skills required to achieve within an internationally orientated organisation, including: - Negotiating skills - Customer relationship management skills - Networking skills - Team-working skills - Organisation and managerial skills - Able to deal with stress - Accurate working practices
+- Are able to analyse processes in international business, find cohesion within these processes and define how these different processes can influence the achievements and attainment targets of the organisation.

+- 2. Are able to manage business processes within small to medium-sized businesses, the non-profit sector and governmental organisations.

+- 3. Are able to recognise the position of the organisation within both the local and international environment, and analyse and understand the relationship between it and other organisations in the same environments understanding the concept of sustainability.

+- 4. Are able to recognise and analyse the needs and requirements of the market in relation to a particular product, and on the basis of these formulate an effective marketing strategy.

+- 5. Are able to maintain business relationships, networks and chains.

+- 6. Are able to effectively instigate and create marketing strategies and manage these in order to gain and retain customers for the company or organisation's products and services.

+- 7. Have knowledge of the management of supply chains, facility chains and information.

+- 8. Understand some of the inter-personal and inter-cultural skills required to achieve within an internationally orientated organisation, including:

+- negotiating skills

+- customer relationship management skills

+- networking skills

+- team-working skills

+- organisation skills

+- ability to deal with stress

+- accurate working practices

+- commercial thinking

+- entrepreneurial

+- pro-active working methods